NeuroTechX/ntx_slack_archive/eegdata.md

  >It seems a popular approach, at least with ML people who have a lot of tools / knowledge in image classification and much less in timeseries classification

+10/13/2017 12:10 AM

+ **pat** :

+ >IIUC, they're interpreting it as color purely because they are using 3 frequency bands; to the CNN running, it's just a 3x16x16 tensor